 Having accounted for the relevant bottom-up technology costs, we now demonstrate how to translate these technology costs for application in a top-down macro-economic model.
-This section reviews three aspects of this translation: converting bottom-up engineering costs into factors of production, specifying elasticities of substitution between factors of production, and specifying costs relative to existing technologies.9
+This section reviews three aspects of this translation: converting bottom-up engineering costs into factors of production, specifying elasticities of substitution between factors of production, and specifying costs relative to existing technologies.

 3.1.
-Transforming Engineering Costs into Factors of Production
+Transforming engineering costs into factors of production

-In CGE models, industries and the technologies underlying them, are represented as production functions.
+In CGE models, industries and the technologies underlying them are represented as production functions.
 The economic framework in EPPA combines factor resources (capital, labor, energy, and land) to produce intermediate goods and economic output.
 An important step in representing individual technologies within EPPA is translating bottom-up engineering inputs into the factors of production and intermediate goods that are tracked in the general equilibrium economic framework.
 For CCS technologies, this involves calculating the shares, in dollar terms, of capital, labor, and fuel that go into generating a unit of electricity for a given technology.

-The bottom-up cost data for the cost components listed in Equation 1 are categorized, in engineering terms, as capital, fuel, operations and maintenance, and administrative and general.
+The bottom-up data for the cost components listed in Eq.
+(1) are sub-categorized, in engineering terms, as capital, fuel, operations and maintenance, and administrative and general.
 From these data, we estimate input shares of capital, labor, and fuel, that are then used as the share parameters (see Table 3 below) in a constant elasticity of substitution production function.
 Labor factor shares in EPPA are calculated as the fraction of total cost attributable to operations and maintenance for generation, administrative and general for transmission and distribution, and 10% of the costs of carbon storage.
-Capital factor shares are based upon the share of capital required for generation, transmission and distribution, and 90% of the costs of carbon storage.
+Capital factor shares are based upon the share of capital required for generation, transmission and distribution, and the remainder of the carbon storage costs.